swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 There are four factors requiring a transitive dependency to be loaded, if none of these apply the dependency can be hidden.

-1. Public dependencies must always be loaded by transitive clients.
+1. Public or `@usableFromInline` dependencies must always be loaded by transitive clients.

 2. All dependencies of a non-resilient module must be loaded by transitive clients.